MarcinKilarski/Website-Audit/seo/seo-report.md

 When search engines crawl 404 pages and do not see a special 404 code sent by your server with the missing page, they mark such pages in their system as soft 404.
 This might happen due to an error in the server configuration.
 Pages marked as soft 404 are treated the same as a normal 404 pages, and the ranking signals accumulated by them are ignored.

 Often search engines use soft 404 also in other situations.
-For example, when sites redirect backlinks to the home page from 404 pages.
+For example, when sites redirect backlinks to the homepage from 404 pages.
 This way the backlinks are ignores if the final page does not contain the content that was on the page that is gone.

 It's important to monitor when search engines use soft 404 in relation to your pages and fix them by configuring the server properly and redirecting users to pages with very similar content when you decide to remove a page from your site.